Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/the-sla-overview.markdown

 From the client application's perspective (the one that connects to the Space from another process), the clustering topology is transparent in most cases.

-{{% refer %}}
+{{% note %}}
-Please refer to [this page](../overview/the-runtime-environment.html#topologies) for more details about space clustering topologies and guidelines regarding when to use each of the topologies.
-The number-of-backups parameter should be used with the partitioned cluster schema.
+The `number-of-backups` parameter should be used with the partitioned cluster schema.
 It is not supported with the sync-replicated or async-replicated cluster schema.
-{{% /refer %}}
+{{% /note %}}

 # SLA-Based Distribution and Provisioning